-Accordingly, progesterone is the most important hormone needed to bring a baby to term; progesterone and fertility go hand in hand.
+Progesterone is arguably the most important hormone needed to bring a baby to term.
+Progesterone and fertility go hand in hand.
 Without it, conception would never occur.

-Continue reading to learn more about progesterone in pregnancy, including the hormone's fluctuations while expecting and the various sites of the hormone's production in each stage.
+Continue reading to learn more about progesterone in pregnancy, including the hormone's fluctuations and the various sites of its production in each stage of gestation.

 Progesterone during Pregnancy